Logotype for MacroGenics Inc

 Study design and patient population

-• TAMARACK is a phase II study evaluating vobra duo (vobramitamab duocarmazine) in mCRPC patients previously treated with ARAT, with or without prior taxane therapy; 181 patients enrolled, 176 received at least one dose, randomized to 2.0 mg/kg or 2.7 mg/kg every four weeks.
+• TAMARACK is a phase II study evaluating vobra duo (vobramitamab duocarmazine) in metastatic castration-resistant prostate cancer (mCRPC) patients previously treated with one ARAT and up to one prior taxane regimen; 181 patients were enrolled, with 176 receiving at least one dose in two dosing cohorts (2.0 mg/kg and 2.7 mg/kg every four weeks).

 • Primary endpoint was radiographic progression-free survival (rPFS); secondary endpoints included safety, PSA outcomes, ORR, DOR, and pharmacokinetics.